ARM-software/abi-aa/sysvabi64/sysvabi64.rst

 function address defined in a shared object will normally be resolved by the static linker to the address of the `Procedure Linkage Table`_ (PLT) entry for that function within the executable file.
-If the address is in a writeable location the linker may use a dynamic relocation instead.
+If the address is in a writable location the linker may use a dynamic relocation instead.

 When both shared objects and a non-position-independent executable use